msystang/FavoriteMe/README.md

 - Tapping on a cell segues to a detail screen displaying more information about the item.
 - There is a tab that shows only the user's favorited items.
 Tapping the heart icon unfavorites it and remove it from the favorites list.

-- For practice one View Controller was created using a Storyboard file, and the rest is created purely programmatically.
+- For practice, one View Controller was created using a Storyboard file, and the rest is created purely programmatically.
 - Unit test for models using XCTAssert.